my394224539/MovieApp/README.md

 ## Notes & shoutouts

-I made a tons of research from youtube, google, and it really costed me alot of time to get familliar with ember, such like connection between HTML, CSS, JS.
-What does controller, components, template do, how to install boostrap ect...
-After few hours researching, I think I'm getting more and more familliar.
+I made tons of research from youtube, google, and I was struggling with how to set up the serializer and route.
+There are always some unknown problems that make me go crazy, it was a challenging project since I have never done it before.
+Eventually, I've finished this project after I spend lots of my hours and made tons of research, and I find out it was actually pretty easy, I have to get more familiar with Ember.